Compliance Management via Policy Enforcement

 Define Compliance Policies

-Anchore Enterprise provides a flexible policy engine that allows organizations to define compliance rules tailored to their security and regulatory requirements.
+Anchore Enterprise provides a flexible policy engine that lets organizations define compliance rules tailored to their security and regulatory requirements.
+Policies are structured around gates and triggers:

-- Triggers define specific conditions to check within a gate, with configurable actions (STOP, WARN, GO)
+- Triggers define specific conditions to check within a gate, with configurable actions (STOP, WARN, GO).

 - FedRAMP — validates against FedRAMP Vulnerability Scanning Requirements and NIST 800-53 Rev 5 and NIST 800-190 controls